ilifu/software/README.md

 # software
 This is a repository for scripts and recipes to install software on ilifu.
-The list of software managed here includes:
+The list of software managed here can be seen [below](#available-software)
-* OpenMPI
-* python

 ## Ansible installs
 These installations can be found in the `ansible` directory.